container-storage-interface/spec/spec.md

   string volume_id = 1;

   // Secrets required by plugin to complete volume deletion request.
-  // A secret is a string to string map where the key identifies the
-  // name of the secret (e.g. "username" or "password"), and the value
-  // contains the secret data (e.g. "bob" or "abc123").
-  // Each key MUST consist of alphanumeric characters, '-', '_' or '.'.
-  // Each value MUST contain a valid string.
-An SP MAY choose to accept
-  // binary (non-string) data by using a binary-to-text encoding scheme,
-  // like base64.
-  // An SP SHALL advertise the requirements for required secret keys and
-  // values in documentation.
-  // CO SHALL permit passing through the required secrets.
-  // A CO MAY pass the same secrets to all RPCs, therefore the keys for
-  // all unique secrets that an SP expects must be unique across all CSI
-  // operations.
-  // This information is sensitive and MUST be treated as such (not
-  // logged, etc.) by the CO.
   // This field is OPTIONAL.
   map<string, string> controller_delete_secrets = 2;
 }